National LGBT Chamber of Commerce

 The National LGBT Chamber of Commerce (NGLCC) is a U.S. based nonprofit advocacy organization focused on promoting economic opportunities of the LGBT business community.
 Its headquarters are in NW in Washington, D.C.
-The NGLCC serves as the official certifying body for LGBT-owned businesses, referred to as LGBT Business Enterprises (LGBTBEs).
+The NGLCC certifies LGBT-owned businesses, conferring LGBT Business Enterprise (LGBTBE) branding.
 The organization also supports the inclusion of these businesses in corporate and government supplier diversity programs.
 In October 2017, it changed its name from the National Gay & Lesbian Chamber of Commerce to National LGBT Chamber of Commerce to reflect broader representation within the LGBT community.

 Overview

 The NGLCC was co-founded in 2002 by Justin G. Nelson and Chance Mitchell.
 Nelson has served as president since the NGLCC was founded, and Mitchell has served as CEO over the same period.
 Their goal was to create an organization that could support LGBT business owners and showcase the diversity of talent in the lesbian, gay, bisexual, and transgender communities.
 NGLCC provides direct links between businesses, corporate partners, government organizations and other community groups that support LGBT economic opportunity.

 In early 2004, NGLCC created a "diversity certification program", making the organization a national third-party certifying body for LGBT-owned businesses.

 The NGLCC has a network of more than 50 local, state, and international affiliate LGBT chambers of commerce, and serves to represent their economic interests and opportunities.

 The NGLCC offices employ approximately 15 full-time staff.
 The NGLCC runs an internship and fellowship program to support operations.

 NGLCC co-founders Justin G. Nelson and Chance Mitchell also serve on the board of directors.
 NGLCC senior executives also include Sabrina Kent, and Anthony Wisniewski.

 Jonathan Lovitz served as Senior Vice President of NGLCC and Director of nglccNY from 2015-2023 until being appointed to the US Department of Commerce by President Biden.

 In 2017 NGLCC released its first proprietary data, the "America's LGBT Economy Report".
 Among the findings reported: a typical LGBT business has been in business, on average, for more than 12 years and that LGBT businesses contribute more than $1.7 trillion to the U.S. economy and have created more than 33,000 jobs.

 In 2018 and early 2019, as the leading public policy organization on behalf of LGBT-owned businesses, NGLCC won the public sector contracting inclusion of certified LGBTBEs in Orlando, Florida; Nashville, Tennessee; Baltimore, Maryland; Jersey City, New Jersey; and Hoboken, New Jersey, while also advancing statewide bills in New York and New Jersey.
 Currently, California, Massachusetts, and Pennsylvania also include certified LGBT-owned businesses, along with major cities like Seattle, Newark, Columbus, and Philadelphia.